 One of the most important parts of my life journey has been to health.
 The best books on nutrition and healthy eating will hopefully convince you of the importance of nutritional health and how to get started with it.

 There’s an over abundance of “advice” for starting a diet or lifestyle change out there in the world.
 What’s good advice and what’s not?

 I can tell you now that I truly believe that the way to a slim figure (if that’s what you’re all about, that’s cool), beautiful skin, lack of digestive issues, and athletic ability starts with what we eat.
 Toss out those fad-diets and get the scoop on fueling your body with nutrition for the long run.

 I once read somewhere that

 Nutrition is the process of getting the food you need for health and growth.
 Everything you do EVERY DAY starts with how you fuel your body!

 Back in 2011, I was having serious IBS issues.
 My digestive system was in constant pain.
 There was one day that I spent an hour after lunch in the fetal position in a quiet room.
 I was eating your typical American diet: cereal for breakfast, granola bar for a snack, sandwich for lunch, cookies and a glass of milk for another snack, and then something for dinner like a big bowl of pasta.

-A cousin had given me a book for Christmas that she had used to manage her stress: The Primal Blueprint.
+A cousin had given me a book for my not-so-healthy Christmas that she had used to manage her stress: The Primal Blueprint (see below).
 At some point during my digestive struggles, I realized that they were based on what I was eating.
 I changed practically overnight to making my own nut granola, eating lots of salads, and eating eggs almost every day.

 I think my pain was due to a wheat allergy and the fact that I wasn’t getting the complete nutrition that I needed.
 Once I made the change, my digestive issues completely went away!
 As a bonus, I had more energy and felt much better overall!